Spaces of norms, determinant of cohomology and Fekete points in non-Archimedean geometry: Spaces of norms

-the set of diagonalizable norms. \end{defi} A diagonalizable norm is pure iff it takes values in $|K|$.
-In the Archimedean case, a norm is diagonalizable if and only if it derives from a Euclidian/Hermitian scalar product, and every such norm is pure.
-In the non-Archimedean case, every diagonalizable norm is ultrametric.
-The converse depends on the specific field $K$ we are dealing with, but diagonalizable norms are always dense in the set of ultrametric norms, see \S\ref{sec:dense} below.
+the set of diagonalizable norms. \end{defi} Note that a norm admits an orthonormal basis iff it is diagonalizable and pure (cf.~Definition~\ref{defi:seminorm}).
+In the Archimedean case, all norms are pure, and a norm is diagonalizable if and only if it derives from a Euclidian/Hermitian scalar product.
+In the non-Archimedean case, $\cN^\diag(V)$ is a dense subset of $\cN(V)$ (see~\S\ref{sec:dense} below), and $\cN^\diag(V)=\cN(V)$ for several important classes of fields $K$.

-\begin{exam} If $K$ is trivially valued, any ultrametric norm $\n$ is diagonalizable.
-Indeed, $\n$ determines a flag of subspaces (cf.~Example~\ref{exam:filtr}), and a basis $(e_i)$ of $V$ is orthogonal for $\n$ if and only if $(e_{\sigma(i)})$ is compatible with the flag, for some permutation $\sigma\in\fS_N$. \end{exam}
+\begin{exam} If $K$ is trivially valued, any norm $\n$ is diagonalizable.
+Indeed, $\n$ determines a flag of subspaces (cf.~Example~\ref{exam:filtr}), and a basis $(e_i)$ of $V$ is orthogonal for $\n$ if and only if $(e_{\sigma(i)})$ is compatible with the flag, for some permutation $\sigma\in\fS_N$. \end{exam} More generally, we have:

-\begin{exam} By \cite[2.4.2/3]{BGR}, any ultrametric norm is diagonalizable as soon as $K$ is discretely valued (see also \cite[Proposition 1.3]{CM}).
-By \cite[2.4.4]{BGR}, this is more generally true if $K$ is maximally complete; conversely, $K^2$ admits a non-diagonalizable ultrametric norm as soon as $K$ is not maximally complete (\eg $K=\C_p$).
-Indeed, let $L/K$ be a nontrivial immediate extension, pick $\pi\in L-K$, and denote by $\n$ the restriction of $|\cdot|_L$ to $K+\pi K\simeq K^2$.
-If $\n$ were diagonalizable, it would admit an orthonormal basis $(e_1,e_2)$, since $\n$ takes values in $|K|=|L|$.
-Using $\widetilde L=\tK$, we then find a unit $\a\in K^\circ$ such that $e_1-\a e_2\in L^{\circ\circ}$, \ie $\|e_1-\a e_2\|<1$, contradicting the orthonormality of $(e_1,e_2)$. \end{exam}
+\begin{lem} Assume that $K$ is non-Archimedean.
+The following properties are equivalent: \begin{itemize} \item[(i)] $K$ is maximally complete; \item[(ii)] every norm on a finite dimensional $K$-vector space is diagonalizable. \end{itemize} \end{lem} \begin{proof} (i)$\Longrightarrow$(ii) is proved in~\cite[2.4.2/3]{BGR}.
+Assume conversely that $K$ is not maximally complete, and pick a nontrivial immediate extension $F/K$.
+For any choice of $a\in F\setminus K$, we claim that the restriction $\n$ of the absolute value of $F$ to $K+a K\simeq K^2$ is not diagonalizable.
+Assume the contrary.
+Since $\n$ takes values in $|F|=|K|$, it then admits an orthonormal basis $(e_1,e_2)$.
+Using $\widetilde F=\tK$, we find a unit $u\in K^\circ$ such that $e_1-u e_2\in L^{\circ\circ}$, \ie $\|e_1-u e_2\|<1$, contradicting the orthonormality of $(e_1,e_2)$. \end{proof}

 In the Archimedean case, diagonalizable norms are of course preserved by restriction and quotient.
 This is also true in the non-Archimedean case (cf.~\cite[2.4.1/5]{BGR}):